What is quilting fabric?

 Quilting fabric is a general term for any fabric which can be used for making decorative or functional quilts.
 Quilting is an ancient art which has crossed over from a traditional art form to a mainstream one.

-A quilt is a sandwich of materials usually made with a top pieced of smaller cuts (patchwork quilting fabrics) with a bottom layer of a solid cloth and a centre layer of batting.
+A quilt is a sandwich of materials usually made with a top pieced of smaller cuts (patchwork quilting fabrics) with a bottom layer of a solid cloth and a center layer of batting.
 These layers are basted and quilted together by hand or machine to bond them and create the final quilt.

 Fabric for quilting can vary from cotton and linen to silk and satin.
 Quilting cottons are medium weight cottons and tend to feel stiffer while holding their shape quite well.
 When choosing quilting fabric online the qualities of the textiles should be made clear.

 Popular choices for patchwork quilting fabrics: